wusted/kubernetes-install/16-rbac-auth-authZ/README.md

 kubectl --kubeconfig jean-kubeconfig get pods
 ```

-2. Confirm that other resoruces are not accessible (to access each resource, those need to be added in the role or cluster along with the verb/action and namespace)
+2. Confirm that other resources are not accessible (to access each resource, those need to be added in the role or clusterrole along with the verb/action and namespace)

 ```
 kubectl --kubeconfig jean-kubeconfig get nodes